Ncookiez/axial-launch/README.md

-# Sapper Template
+# Axial Launch

-Template for quick and easy Sapper app setups.
+Quick app to track the launch of Axial's new token.